my-devices/sdk/README.md

 The SDK contains the `WebTunnel` library, which implements the tunnel protocol used by macchina.io REMOTE.
 Furthermore, the following executables are included:

-  - [`WebTunnelAgent`](WebTunnel/WebTunnelAgent/README.md): This executable, also known as Device Agent, runs on the device and creates the secure tunnel between the device and the macchina.io REMOTE server.
+  - [`WebTunnelAgent`](WebTunnel/WebTunnelAgent/README.md): This executable, also known as **macchina.io REMOTE Device Agent**, runs on the device and creates the secure tunnel between the device and the macchina.io REMOTE server.
 This is the most important component of the macchina.io REMOTE SDK.
   - [`remote-client`](WebTunnel/WebTunnelClient/README.md): This executable can run on a client machine (Windows, macOS or Linux) to create a secure tunnel from the client machine to the remote device, via